jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 **It's Like You, But Eviler!**\
 Evil Deadpool’s Level 2 super power puts Good characters into play but turns them Evil and adds the word “Evil” at the beginning of their name.
 Changing their name DOES affect the uniqueness rules.
 For example, it would allow you to have “Iron Man” and “Evil Iron Man” on your side at the same time.
 However, you would not be able to add “Evil” to regular Deadpool because then his name would be “Evil Deadpool” which is the same name as your main character.
 And Evil Deadpool hates Deadpool anyway.

+## Falcon
+Set: The MCU Battles\
+Falcon Falcon’s Air Superiority power prevents characters with from striking him.
+It doesn’t matter if that character is attacking or defending, or if it’s a melee or ranged attack.
+As long as it has it can’t strike him.

 ## Goblin Queen
 Set: A-Force\
 **Token Characters**\